Implementation history of the Affordable Care Act: Existing individual health plans

 Plans purchased after the date of enactment, March 23, 2010, or old plans that changed in specified ways would eventually have to be replaced by ACA-compliant plans.

 At various times during and after the ACA debate, Obama stated that "if you like your health care plan, you'll be able to keep your health care plan".
-However, in fall 2013 millions of Americans with individual policies received notices that their insurance plans were terminated, and several million more risked seeing their current plans cancelled.
+However, in the fall 2013 millions of Americans with individual policies received notices that their insurance plans were terminated, and several million more risked seeing their current plans cancelled.

 Obama's previous unambiguous assurance that consumers' could keep their own plans became a focal point for critics, who challenged his truthfulness.
 On November 7, 2013, President Obama stated: "I am sorry that [people losing their plans] are finding themselves in this situation based on assurances they got from me."
 Various bills were introduced in Congress to allow people to keep their plans.

 In late 2013, the Obama Administration announced a transitional relief program that would let states and carriers allow non-compliant individual and small group policies to renew at the end of 2013.
 In March 2014, HHS allowed renewals as late as October 1, 2016.
 In February 2016, these plans were allowed to renew up until October 1, 2017, but with a termination date no later than December 31, 2017.

 2010

 In June small business tax credits took effect.
 For certain small businesses, the credits reached up to 35% of premiums.
-At the same time uninsured people with pre-existing conditions could access the federal high-risk pool.
+At the same time, uninsured people with pre-existing conditions could access the federal high-risk pool.
 Also, participating employment-based plans could obtain reimbursement for a portion of the cost of providing health insurance to early retirees.

-In July the Pre-Existing Condition Insurance Plan (PCIP) took effect to offer insurance to those that had been denied coverage by private insurance companies because of a pre-existing condition.
+In July the Pre-Existing Condition Insurance Plan (PCIP) took effect to offer insurance to those who had been denied coverage by private insurance companies because of a pre-existing conditions.
 Despite estimates of up to 700,000 enrollees, at a cost of approximately $13,000/enrollee, only 56,257 enrolled at a $28,994 cost per enrollee.